netdata/blog/content/posts/contribute-machine-learning.md

 This is where you, a valued member of the community, come in!
-We are looking to build a small pilot program and offer early access to Netdata research contributors who would stream some agents to a master node in our research data lake.[1]
-We can then use this real-world data to run experiments and try different problem formulations and algorithms to detect any anomalies that might exist.
-This way we can “battle test” as much as possible any ML-driven, anomaly-detection features we look to launch in the future with the help of the wider Netdata community.
+We are looking to build a small pilot program and offer early access to Netdata research contributors who would stream some agents to a master node in our research data lake.<sup>1</sup> We can then use this real-world data to run experiments and try different problem formulations and algorithms to detect any anomalies that might exist.
+This way we can "battle test" as much as possible any ML-driven anomaly detection features we look to launch in the future with the help of the wider Netdata community.

 This is not just a request for data contributions.
 We would also love to build an active community of Netdata users with an interest in machine learning and ideas and thoughts about how we can leverage it in various ways to redefine the